niccolow/hubs-docs/docs/spoke-lighting-and-shadows.md

 ### Shadow Settings

+Shadows can be enabled by changing the viewport mode to 'shadows'.

-In the propertie panel for the various lights you will find shadow settings.
+In the properties panel for the various lights you will find shadow settings.
 The settings available vary depending on the type of light.

 | Setting      | Effect  |